 Your Synology NAS array may be formatted in the following configurations:

-- RAID-0 disks — usually for low end or consumer level NAS Arrays, they are usually two disks which provides faster access than a normal disk.
+- RAID-0 disks — usually for low-end or consumer level NAS Arrays, they are usually two disks that provide faster access than a normal disk.

 - RAID-1 disks — these are two disks where one is a clone of the other, providing backup should one fail.